ntmv/AVIV-BIG_DATA/Reddit Image Scraper/README.md

 ## Run download script!
 - Add any subs you want to download to the sub_list.csv one per line.
+- Create the folder named "images" in the same path as SubDownload.py file
 - Run SubDownload.py
 - The first time you run the script it will ask you for details.
 Note you don't need to enter a user name or password if you don't plan on posting.
 - The script will create a token.pickle file so you don't have to enter them again.
 If you mess up your credentials just delete the pickle file and it will ask for them again.